Baddies (TV series): Overview and casting

 Zeus announced the fourth season on April 28, 2023, with the Baddies East Auditions special being held in Washington, D.C..
 The two-part special began airing on June 18, 2023, and featured pre-screen judges Baez, Jordan, Mayham, Ryan, and Washington; main stage judges Nunn, Rubi Rose, and Tokyo Toni; and hosts John, Malone, and Angela White.
 On August 3, 2023, the official cast of the fourth season was released.
 Baddies East premiered on September 17, 2023.
-Nunn, Malone, Mayham, and Ryan were the only series regulars to reprise their roles from the previous season, with Baez returning as a replacement series regular, and Stunna Girl and Rahman returning as supporting cast.
+Nunn, Malone, Mayham, and Ryan were the only series regulars to reprise their roles from the previous season, with Baez returning as a replacement series regular, Stunna Girl and Rahman returning as supporting cast.
 Stunna Girl announced she would not return as a cast member for the fourth season due to conflicts with Zeus Network's production.
 In addition to the returning cast, JaKeita "Sky" Days, Tamera "Tee" Kissen, Victoria "Woah Vicky" Waldrip, Siya, Krystal "Smiley" Borrego, Anyssa "Ahna Mac" Santiago, Latifa "Tesehki" Malone, Camilla Poindexter, and Mariahlynn Araujo were featured as initial cast members.
 During filming Catya Washington Made a cameo.
 While Marchinee "Marsh" Lewis and Janet Guzmán appearing in Malone's company.

 On December 31, 2023, Zeus announced the upcoming fifth season titled Baddies Caribbean.
 Shortly before the third and final part of the reunion special for Baddies East, the Baddies Caribbean Auditions special was held in Miami, Florida, with featured pre-screen judges Araujo, Baez, Kendra "Sapphire" Blaze, Latifa "Tesehki" Malone, Ryan, and Santiago; main stage judges Nunn, Shenseea, and Spice; and host Nene Leakes.
 On March 14, 2024, the official cast of the fifth season (sans the audition picks) were released.
 Nunn, Araujo, Baez, Blaze, Latifa "Tesehki" Malone, Sukihana, and Ryan are set to reprise their series regular roles from the previous season, and Jelaminah "Jela" Lanier returns as a series regular since Baddies South.

 Cast member Mayham announced that she would not return as a series regular for the fifth season due to health and recovery from weight loss surgery.
 However, according to the official Zeus announcement, she is labeled as an "injury reserve" and appeared on the season of Baddies, alongside Santiago.
-In addition to the returning cast, Bianca Bonnie, Kali "Kaliwae" Miller and Dayjia "Meatball" Blackwell are featured as initial cast members, alongside newcomers from auditions Big Gretch, Slim2bad, It's Dia, Tinkaabellaaa, and Diamond The Body.
+In addition to the returning cast, Bianca Bonnie, Kali "Kaliwae" Miller and Dayjia "Meatball" Blackwell are featured as initial cast members, alongside newcomers from auditions Big Gretch, Slim2bad, It's Dia, Tinkaabellaaa, and Diamond the Body.
 Atasha "Tommie" Jefferson would return as a "special appearance" after her departure from Baddies West alongside singer Aubrey O'Day and influencers Shannon and Shannade Clermont.
-In addition to the Main cast this Season features replacements Bigg Keva, NuNu, Jelly Bean, J.O., Heaven Marina And Wendollie.
-During the Season Scarface make a guest appareance.
+In addition to the Main cast this season features replacements Bigg Keva, NuNu, Jelly Bean, J.O., Heaven Marina and Wendollie.
+During the season Scarface make a guest appearance.